AT&T Cramming Settlement with Attorneys General

 Many consumers, including some who have successfully been able to bring such claims in the court systems have found their recoveries are substantially greater as AT&T, as well as other cell phone companies have been known for sticking on other charges which were not ordered or requested.

 A perfect example of this is the roadside assistance plan.
-The Bell Law Firm went after AT&T in a punitive class action on behalf of over 50,000 West Virginians, and for even a greater number, in the state of Florida, AT&T was adding on a roadside assistance plan, ostensibly free for the first month or so, and then instituting charges at a rate of just under $3.00 a month.
+Stewart Bell, PLLC went after AT&T in a punitive class action on behalf of over 50,000 West Virginians, and for even a greater number, in the state of Florida, AT&T was adding on a roadside assistance plan, ostensibly free for the first month or so, and then instituting charges at a rate of just under $3.00 a month.

 Unfortunately, AT&T found a very friendly legal defense through the enaction of CAFA legislation (Class Action Fairness Act), and through the U. S. Supreme Court decision which came down in AT&T Mobility LLC v.
 Concepcion ET UX, 131 S.Ct.
 1740 (2011) which basically found that individuals who signed up for cell phone service signed away their constitutional rights to otherwise bring claims for these consumer protection fraud cases and to participate in class actions.